TaxoPress/TaxoPress/readme.txt

 > <strong>Upgrade to TaxoPress Pro</strong><br />
 > This plugin is the free version of TaxoPress.
 The Pro version of TaxoPress has extra features and expert support. <a href="https://taxopress.com/pro"  title="TaxoPress Pro">Click here to organize, optimize and showcase your content with TaxoPress now!</a>

+## TaxoPress and Tag Groups ##

+TaxoPress is developed by the same team that support the popular Tag Groups plugin.
+Together Tag Groups and TaxoPress are an excellent solution for organizing and displaying your site’s content.

 == Installation ==

 **Requires PHP 5.6 or ideally PHP 7.**